 Colorado Scenic Summer Drives

-Winter’s snow is melting and some of Colorado’s most breathtaking high mountain passes are getting ready to reopen for the summer season.
-Twist your way through unbelievable Colorado scenery on these leisurely drives perfect for no-agenda days.
+Winter’s snow is melting, and some of Colorado’s most breathtaking high mountain passes are getting ready to reopen for the summer scenic drives season.
+Twist your way through unbelievable Colorado scenery on these leisurely drives, perfect for no-agenda days.

 This beautiful 44-mile route typically opens around Memorial Day, connecting Leadville to Aspen and topping out at 12,095 feet.
 (Snow closes the road in late October.)
 Follow the paved path as it climbs steadily past dozens of hiking trails and campgrounds in the shadow of some of the state’s tallest and most majestic peaks.
 Pull off to snap pics of 14,433-foot Mount Elbert or fish in the adjacent Roaring Fork River.
 Spend some time exploring above treeline and then descend into thick forests and extraordinary aspen groves.